ddomen/aoop/README.md

 This class allow to deal with a `reference` object property with some helping methods.

-A Property can change this descriptors:
+A Property can change this descriptors with corresponding method:
   - enumerable *( visibility in iterable objects and for loops )*
   - writable *( possibility to change property value )*
   - configurable *( possibility to change property descriptors )*